 - The warehousing and fulfillment companies are pre-screened

 The number of digital buyers keeps growing each year.
-For instance, in 2020, more than two billion people purchased goods or services online, while e-retail sales surpassed $4.2 trillion globally.
+In 2022, global e-commerce sales have increased to 5.5 trillion.
 This shift is a clear indicator that e-commerce is the way to go.